karanthakakr04/devops-bootcamp-exercises/7 - Container with Docker/chapter7-exercises.md

   - Push the Docker image to the Nexus repository:

     ```bash
-    docker push <remote-server-ip>:8083/<repository-name>/java-app:1.0
+    docker push <remote-server-ip>:8083/java-app:1.0
     ```

-  - Replace `<remote-server-ip>` with the IP address of your remote server, `<repository-name>` with the name of the repository you created in Nexus, and adjust the tag version as needed.
+  - Replace `<remote-server-ip>` with the IP address of your remote server.

-- [ ] Task 8: Verify the pushed Docker image
+- [x] Task 8: Verify the pushed Docker image
   - Access the Nexus web interface at `http://<remote-server-ip>:8081`.
   - Navigate to the "Browse" section and select the repository you created.
   - Verify that the `java-app` image with the specified tag is present in the repository.